polkadot-developers/substrate-developer-hub.github.io/docs/runtime/macros/decl_module.md

 pub struct Module<T: Trait> for enum Call where origin: T::Origin
 ```

 This line is using custom syntax expected by the `decl_module` macro and is not standard Rust.
-For most module development, you will not need to modify this line.
+For most pallets development, you will not need to modify this line.

 `Module` is defined to use the generic `T` which represents the `Trait` type defined for the module.
-Functions inside the Module can then use this generic to access custom types.
+Functions inside the Pallet can then use this generic to access custom types.

 An `enum` is also defined with the name `Call`, which is expected by the `construct_runtime` macro.
 The functions defined in `decl_module` are dispatched into this `enum`, with the function names and parameters clearly defined.
 This structure is publicly exposed by your runtime to allow for downstream APIs and front-ends to easily interact.

 Finally, `origin: T::Origin` is a optimization made to simplify the parameter definition of functions in `decl_module`.
-We are just saying that the `origin` variable used in the function has type `Trait::Origin` which is usually defined by the `system` module.
+We are just saying that the `origin` variable used in the function has type `Trait::Origin` which is usually defined by the `system` library.

 ## Functional Requirements

-To ensure that your module functions as intended, you need to follow these rules when developing module functions.
+To ensure that your pallet functions as intended, you need to follow these rules when developing pallet functions.

 ### Must Not Panic

-Under no circumstances should a module function `panic`.
-A `panic` in your runtime module can lead to a potential denial of service (DoS) attack.
+Under no circumstances should a pallet function `panic`.
+A `panic` in your pallet can lead to a potential denial of service (DoS) attack.
 If your runtime has the ability to panic, a malicious user could send a transaction which does a lot of computational work, cause the runtime to panic, and then because of the panic, avoid paying any fees related to that computational work.
 None of the computation done before the panic gets charged for since a panic will always revert any prior changes to the storage, including payment taken.

 Such an attack will only affect the node receiving an extrinsic directly.
 The node will compute an extrinsic up until the point of panic.
 After the panic, it will discard the extrinsic, but still be able to produce a block.
 The one exception here is a `panic` in `on_initialise` or `on_finalise`, which will actually brick your node since it will be unable to produce a block, as these functions are always called for each block being produced.